lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - Interfaces
  - Graphics (included in most consumer oriënted CPU's)

-##### ISA and uarch
+##### Linking software and hardware

-One of the most important aspects of a CPU is its Instruction Set Architecture ([ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture)), like for example x86, x86-64 and ARM.
-An ISA is an abstract model of a computer and formes the link between software and hardware.
+One of the most important aspects of a CPU is its Instruction Set Architecture ([ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture)), like for example x86-64, x86 and ARM.
+An ISA is an abstract model of a computer and contains a collection of machine instruction definitions.
+An implementation of an ISA, called a [microarchitecture (uarch)](https://en.wikipedia.org/wiki/Microarchitecture), is the hardware based realisation of these machine instruction definitions (disregarding [microcode](https://en.wikipedia.org/wiki/Microcode)).

 ISA's where introduced to make programming software easier, which could now be written in terms of ISA instructions in stead of low level [machine code](https://en.wikipedia.org/wiki/Machine_code).
 The most common ISA for CPU's in servers, as well as consumer oriënted computers, is x86-64.

-An implementation of an ISA is called a [microarchitecture (uarch)](https://en.wikipedia.org/wiki/Microarchitecture), with performance varying from uarch to uarch.
 Any specific uarch can also support extensions to its ISA, common examples are VT-d, AES-NI, SSE4 and AVX2.
 These extensions are additions to the abstract computer model of an ISA and contain specific instructions to accelerate certain tasks of a computer, like AES data encryption, virtualization and vector mathematics.

 ##### Threads and cores